-The clinical experience will be facilitated in a planned and managed learning environment, and through interactions between the House Officer and Pacific service user, and interactions with other health professionals.
-The House Officer will receive support and guidance from their clinical supervisor to ensure that they are meeting their learning goals, and that a representative experience of the service is gained.
-The run will provide the opportunity for interaction with other community services (allied health, district nursing etc) to give the House Officer a broad understanding of community mental health services.
+The clinical experience will be facilitated in a planned and managed learning environment and through interactions between the House Officer and patients and interactions with other health professionals.
+The House Officer will receive support and guidance from their clinical supervisors to ensure that they are meeting their learning goals and that a representative experience of the service is gained.
+The run will provide the opportunity for some interaction with other community services (general practice and mental health NGOs) to give the House Officer a broad understanding of community mental health services.

-Training is on an apprenticeship basis, and much learning is by example.
-The example set by the psychiatrists, General Practioners and other staff will strongly influence the quality of the learning experience.
-This requires both good role modelling and constructive feedback from the supervisors and active participation by the House Officer.
+Training is on an apprenticeship basis and much learning is by example.
+The example set by psychiatrists and other staff will strongly influence the quality of the learning experience.
+This requires both good role modelling and constructive feedback from supervisors and the active participation of the House Officer.